Toast Notification Manager

 Buttons

-Handle the following events to display a button in a notification:
+Handle the following events to display buttons within toast notifications and handle button clicks:

 using DevExpress.XtraBars.ToastNotifications;